s0p4L1n3/Graylog_Content_Pack_VMWare-8.X-forVCSA-ESXI/README.md

 # Graylog Content Pack for VMWare 8.X (VCSA and ESXI)

-# ONLY VCENTER CONTENT PACK IS AVAILABLE FOR NOW - ESXI AVAILABLE SOON

 This content Pack is only intended for Security Monitoring.
 If you noticed some data about security that is not parsed, you can open an issue and I will update the Content Pack.